IuriiMr/exam42zip/README.md

   - g_diam

 But you can also add new tasks and improve solutions.
 Have fun!

-And don't forget to Press star button at the right upper corner...
+And give everyone the best chance with these tips - press Star buttton!